Getting Started with Pandas and Matplotlib

 What is a DataFrame?

-At the core of pandas is the DataFrame (a pd.DataFrame Python object), composed of three parts:
+At the core of Pandas is the pd.DataFrame.

 1. index - 1-dimensional row labels,